 To submit a film register an account, insert an image/trailer/video of the game box/game play or an iconic scene.
 Write a short description of why you love that film and then click submit.

 The Neon Demon directed by Nicolas Winding Refn was definitely the most slept on film of 2016.

 Doe-eyed and aspiring model Jesse (Elle Fanning) moves to LA, and finds herself being absorbed into the dark side of the industry.
 The film was thought to be too kitschy and abstract, however the Refn intended for the film to play out as a twisted, dark fairy tale.
 The striking cinematography, criticised for being 'pretentious', and indifferent acting, criticised for being 'wooden', were actually the film's greatest assets and pulled you into the exclusive and highly stylised 'fairy tale gone wrong' world.

-The Neon Demon is iconic, beautiful, and far more complex than most critics thought.
+The Neon Demon is iconic, beautiful, party neon sign, and far more complex than most critics thought.

 Written by Posin and Zac Stanford, this severely underrated film is about the aftermath of a teen suicide -- it's a commentary on how fake suburbia has become.
 The Chumscrubber is a fictional video game character that becomes a shorthand for this superficial town.